wongdaniel8/Portfolio/README.md

 twitterTrends:
 	contains a geographical visualization of twitter posts and trends

+Ming Hsu Lab:
+	Effort Based Decision Making in Hypomanic Patients Bayesian Social Integration Study

 Within this portfolio, there exists projects that are built from a minimal framework given by the Berkeley EECS department, and projects that are built from scratch.
+Where marked, I attribute credit to the EECS department for providing such resources.
+None of the code here should be reproduced or distributed prior to my consent.